-PRIME (PoweRline Intelligent Metering Evolution) is one of the major powerline standards which is open, royalty free and nonproprietary ensuring interoperability among equipment.
-It is targeting Advanced Meter Management, Grid Control and Asset Monitoring Applications and has achieved a very good maturity level to date with many millions of devices already installed in the field.
+PRIME (PoweRline Intelligent Metering Evolution) is one of the major powerline standards which is open, royalty-free and nonproprietary ensuring interoperability among equipment.
+It targets advanced meter management, grid control and asset monitoring applications and has achieved a very good maturity level to date with many millions of devices already installed in the field.

-Version 1.4 of the PRIME standard introduced several optimizations on various levels as e.g., the robust modes which ensure communication even in low signal to noise level circumstances and harsh network environments.
-In a nutshell this is achieved by adding symbol redundancy in combination with more robust headers and longer preambles.
+Version 1.4 of the PRIME standard introduced several optimizations on various levels, e.g., the robust modes which ensure communication even in low signal-to-noise level circumstances and harsh network environments.
+In a nutshell, this is achieved by adding symbol redundancy in combination with more robust headers and longer preambles.
 Figure 1 shows the comparison of PHY frames Type A (PRIME 1.3.6) and Type B (PRIME 1.4)

 In addition, the new version has extended the frequency bands to up to 500kHz in order to further increase robustness as well as to increase the data rate.